Hedwig8/FSX_Imitation_Learning/README.md

 ## How to collect flight data

 1. Run FSX.
-2. The *FSXDataRequest* automatically detects if FSX is running.
+2. The *AircraftDataCollector* automatically detects if FSX is running.
 The connection status should now be "Connected".

 <img src="https://i.imgur.com/3dPRiMU.png" width="300">